-Americans spend more on prescription drugs than any other country in the world, racking up more than $358 billion in costs in 2020 alone.
+Americans spend more on prescription drugs than any other country globally, racking up more than $358 billion in costs in 2020 alone.

 That’s driven, in large part, by high prices on medications used by millions.
 Georgetown research shows about 66% of Americans take at least one prescription drug.
-If you do, you know just how pricy a little bottle of pills and other medications can be.
+You know just how pricy a little bottle of pills and other medications can be if you do.

-You might feel stuck, like there’s nothing you can do about those costs.
+You might feel stuck like there’s nothing you can do about those costs.
 Most people get prescriptions filled at the pharmacy closest to home and don’t realize the location you select plays a role in how much you’ll pay.
+In just a few seconds, you can pull out your phone and find a better price.

 It helped me a lot